1/2-page Bio for Lawrence (PDF)

 TEACHING MATERIALS for a BAND ARRANGING COURSE – free, more coming!

 Don’t waste money paying someone else to do it:

 Especially for those improving their lot in life:

 WORDS of WISDOM & 4 CHEAP TRICKS for JOB PLACEMENT (PDF)

 PROMOTE YOUR PRIVATE MUSIC STUDIO (PDF) in progress

-First published while still an undergraduate student – a solo, commissioned for a Hal Leonard collection of solos for tuba, still widely used more than 35 years later – Lucinda Lawrence was a student worker in the University of Illinois Music Library and accompanist in the Dance Department.
+First published while still an undergraduate student – a solo, commissioned for a Hal Leonard collection of solos for tuba, still widely used more than 40 years later – Lucinda Lawrence was then a student worker in the University of Illinois Music Library and accompanist in the Dance Department.
 She has been seen as soloist on stages of Carnegie Hall and Chicago Orchestra Hall (now Symphony Center), among others.
 Initially composing in collaboration with choreographers, she taught in the Departments of Dance at the Universities of Illinois and Michigan, among others, appeared as guest artist around the country, then provided some “glorified go-fer” work in the U of IL School of Music, and eventually served there as Band Librarian 1995-2012.
-In retirement, she pursues additional composing and arranging, especially for her musical theatre works, and is learning the ropes of marketing for her works and for other literary works of her collaborating writing partner Robert Picklesimer.
+In retirement, she pursues additional composing and play writing, especially for her musical theatre works, and is learning the ropes of marketing those.
 She and her husband, Bob Hart, have two adult children not living at home, and all the pets have moved on, as well.